Morningstar88/UKLaw/README.md

 ### [JMC Vs Wanda Group](https://github.com/Morningstar88/AMCandWandaGroupTrumanShowMisconduct)

+Notice of Issue received June 19th from Shepperton Legal Office.

 #### 20th August.
 **UPDATE:** *Case uncontested by Wanda Group.
 Judge should collect automatically.
 Alert: Check paperwork.*
-**  TODO:** *Check initial sent documents.
+**  TODO:** *CORRECT PORTAL DETAILS.
+Check initial sent documents.
 Confirm and triple-check paperwork.
 Screenshots.Send ONE covering letter to MC, copied and JICO.
 Reference stalled cases.
 You explicitly and cordially agree this is a Test of liability.
 First of many payments.*

 Process update in issues.